orchid-lead/orchid-lead/README.md

 ## Options

-Optionally, orchid-lead can save a file with a list of timestamps for all the pages it encounters with a publication date, in the data context, in the future.
+Optionally, orchid-lead can save a file with a list of timestamps for all the pages it encounters with a publication date in the future, in the page data context.
+The publication date key may be any of the following and it's value must be an [ISO 8601][iso-8601] formatted date string.

+* `publicationDate`
+* `publication_date`
+* `publication date`
+* `publication:date`

 The filename is currently hardcoded to `.future-publication-dates`.
-The timestamps are formatted as an integer with the number of seconds since the Unix Epoch, followed by the same timestamp in locale format, and seperated by a new line character.
+The timestamps are formatted as an integer with the number of seconds since the Unix Epoch, followed by the same timestamp in a more human friendly format.
+Each record is seperated by a new line character.
 For example:

-	1506862800 10/1/2017, 6:00:00 AM
-	1507561200 10/9/2017, 8:00:00 AM
+	1506862800 Sun Oct 01 2017 06:00:00 GMT-0700 (PDT)
+	1507561200 Mon Oct 09 2017 08:00:00 GMT-0700 (PDT)